Genesys (company): Operations

 Genesys is headquartered in Menlo Park, California, and has offices in Canada, Latin America, Europe, the Middle East, Africa, Asia, and Australia.

 Sponsorships

 Genesys is the primary sponsor of IndyCar Series driver James Hinchcliffe in the #29 Andretti Autosport Honda.
 The company also has sponsorships with the Texas Motor Speedway for the Genesys 300 and Genesys 600 races.
+In Ireland, the company is the principal partner for Connacht Rugby.